 We get it, the world isn’t a happy place.
-Some people realise it a bit too harshly after seeing the newest Avatar film.
+Some people seem to realise it a bit too harshly after seeing the newest Avatar film.
 So what’s up with ‘Avatar Syndrome’?

 A mysterious malaise gnaws at some viewers after seeing James Cameron’s latest film, largely referred to as “post-Avatar depression syndrome.”
 This feeling of despair or being down in the dumps was first observed in some viewers when the first part of the blockbuster saga was released in 2009.
 As the newly released sequel Avatar: The Way of the Water draws in huge audiences, this syndrome is making headlines again.